Why is this medication prescribed?

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Furosemide may make your skin sensitive to sunlight.

 - you should know that furosemide may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
-This is more common when you first start using furosemide.
+This is more common when you first start using furosemide injection.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up.
 Alcohol can add to these side effects.

 - if you are using the furosemide on-body injector, tell your doctor if you will be having a magnetic resonance imaging exam (MRI; a medical test that uses powerful magnets to take pictures of the inside of the body).